Patrika Darbo Reveals Skin Cancer Removal Follow-Up Photo

 Soap opera veteran advocates sunscreen use.

-Veteran soap opera actress Patrika Darbo, who played Bold and the Beautiful’s Shirley Spectra and Days of our Lives’ Nancy Wesley, took to her Instagram account to share photos of her face after undergoing surgery to have skin cancer removed from her nose.
+Back on August 2, we reported veteran soap opera actress Patrika Darbo, who played Bold and the Beautiful’s Shirley Spectra and Days of our Lives’ Nancy Wesley, took to her Instagram account to share photos of her face after undergoing surgery to have skin cancer removed from her nose.
 Soaps.com has the posts which show Darbo both bandaged and sporting a frightening number of stitches.
 The actress had a teeny cancerous spot removed and appeared in photos wearing a small bandage in early July, but had to go back in for another surgery and explained, “So, more cancer than they initially thought.
 I always use sunscreen, I always wear a hat, I reapply regularly and yet here I am.
 I can’t stress enough use sunscreen,” along with an additional warning, “Sun screen is a must skin cancer on nose!
 Be careful out there.”

 Darbo isn’t the only soap opera star to face this discouraging news recently as Days of our Lives alum Alison Sweeney’s skin cancer scare saw her also having a small bump removed from her nose that tested positive for skin cancer.